OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 Complete the following steps to create a custom function named `stockPriceStream` that requests the price of the specified stock every 1000 milliseconds (provided that the previous request has completed).
 While the initial request is in-progress, you may see the placeholder value **#GETTING_DATA** the cell where the function is being called.
 When a value is returned by the function, **#GETTING_DATA** will be replaced by that value in the cell.

-1. In the **stock-ticker** project that the Yo Office generator created, add the following function to **customfunctions.js** and save the file.
+1. In the **stock-ticker** project that the Yo Office generator created, add the following code to **customfunctions.js** and save the file.

     ```js
     function stockPriceStream(ticker, handler) {